 To access the "Start" menu

 The Windows "Start" menu provides access to the Windows functionality and installed programs.

-➤ Select the "Windows" icon in the toolbar, or press the "Windows" key or the [CTRL + ESC] key combination on the (external) keyboard.
+▶ Press the "Windows" key on the front panel, or press the "Windows" key or the [CTRL + ESC] key combination on the (external) keyboard.